Skip to Main Content

 What is a Data Management & Sharing Plan (DMSP)?

-A Data Management and Sharing Plan (DMSP) is a brief but essential component of a project and many grant applications.
+A Data Management and Sharing Plan (DMSP) is a brief document that is required by many grant applications.
 The purpose of a DMSP is to provide details on the management and sharing of research data.

 Element 1: Data Type

-• The types and the quantity of scientific data that will be produced or utilized in the study.
+• The types and amount of data you will produce or use

-Consider any specialized tools required to access or manipulate shared scientific data for reuse or replication.
-If applicable, specify how needed tools can be accessed.
+Consider whether any specialized tools are needed to access or use the shared data for reuse or replication.
+If so, explain how others can access these tools.

 Element 3: Standards

-When addressing this element of your plan, note the applicable data formats, metadata standards, and documentation approaches, such as data dictionaries and README files, you will use and share.
-If you are working with one of the OHSU Research Cores, you may want to contact them to see what standards they may use to collect and process research data.
+When completing this part of your plan, describe the data formats, metadata standards, and documentation methods (such as data dictionaries and README files) you will use and share with your data.
+If you are working with an OHSU Research Core, consider contacting them to learn which standards they use for data collection and processing.

 Element 4: Data Preservation, Access, and Associated Timelines

-• NIH encourages sharing scientific data as early as possible but no later than the time of a related publication or the conclusion of the performance cycle.
+• NIH expects data to be shared as early as possible, and no later than the time of a related publication or the end of the award period.

-• NIH encourages scientists to keep their findings publicly accessible for as long as they believe it would be beneficial to the broader scientific community.
+• Data should remain publicly accessible for as long as it is useful to the broader scientific community.

 Element 5: Access, Distribution, or Reuse Considerations

-• Limitations prescribed by federal, tribal, state, or local laws, rules, policies, or current or future agreements.
+• Restrictions imposed by federal, tribal, state, or local laws, regulations, policies, or agreements (current or anticipated)

-• Any potential limitations on future data use that should be communicated to the people or entities responsible for maintaining and disseminating the scientific data (I.e., data repository managers).
+• Any limitations on future data use that should be communicated to those managing or sharing the data (e.g., repository staff)

 Element 6: Oversight of Data Management and Sharing

-In Element 6, you will describe how compliance with this plan will be monitored and managed, the frequency of oversight, and by whom at your institution (e.g., titles, roles).
-In addition to briefly describing how you and your research team will manage day-to-day and broader compliance activities, you can include the following language about OHSU OPAM's processes:
+Describe how compliance with this plan will be monitored and managed, the frequency of oversight, and by whom at your institution (e.g., titles, roles).
+In addition to briefly describing how you and your research team will manage day-to-day compliance activities, you can include the following language about OHSU OPAM's processes:

 "The Office of Proposal and Award Management (OPAM) at Oregon Health & Science University, which will be administering this award, has created a data management and sharing plan compliance system as part of their process for submitting the annual NIH progress report.
 OPAM will secure certification from the PI that the DSMP is compliant as approved.
 If the PI cannot certify compliance, OPAM will work with the team to ensure non-compliance is adequately addressed."